JuliaMath/DoubleFloats.jl/docs/src/characteristics.md

 It is possible for relative error to accrue steadily.
 Using reasonably sized values, after 100_000 DoubleFloat ops, the relative error could be 100_000 * 10⋅𝘂².
-To mitigate this, our algorithmic decisions were informed by extensive numerical investigation.
+To mitigate this, our algorithm choices were informed by extensive numerical exploration.